 I immediately called the wife’s attorney and had a talk with her about that.
 Eventually, she was able to speak to her client about what had happened, and the money was returned.
 This contentious divorce involved two spouses who did not see eye to eye on much of anything.
 It was unfortunate that this was happening in this way.
 I mention this story to point out a couple of issues relevant to today’s blog post topics.

 First, you will be held accountable for your bad actions.
 Do not assume that you are as sly as you think you may be.
 Everyone is watching for things that could go wrong during a divorce.
 To this day, I still don't know what possessed this former client's wife to try and steal the money from the safe.
 I mean, ultimately, it was community income that she was an owner of.
-Going to those lengths during the divorce was not only silly, but it violated the standing and temporary orders outlined in her case.
+Going to those lengths during the divorce was not only silly but also violated the standing and temporary orders outlined in her case.
 Had she not returned the money, that was going to be extremely bad for her.
 We were planning on filing a motion for an emergency hearing with the judge to address the problem ASAP had she not returned the money.